in-hub/incore-docs/InCore.Foundation/Mail.rst

       .. _enumitem_Mail_SendError:
   * - ``Mail.SendError``
     - ``6``
-    - The email could not be send, likely due to a wrong configuration.
+    - The email could not be sent, likely due to a wrong configuration.

 .. _example_Mail: